-Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff generally are reported at their outstanding unpaid principal balances adjusted for charge-offs, the allowance for loan losses, and any net deferred fees or costs on originated loans.
+Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff generally are reported at their outstanding unpaid principal balances adjusted for charge-offs, the allowance for credit losses, and any net deferred fees or costs on originated loans.

 Interest income is accrued on the unpaid principal balance.
 Loan origination fees, net of certain direct origination costs, are deferred and recognized in interest income using the level-yield method over the contractual life of the loan.

+Interest income is accrued daily on outstanding loan balances.
 The accrual of interest on mortgage and commercial loans is discontinued, and the loan is placed on non-accrual status at the time the loan is 90 days past due unless the credit is well-secured and in process of collection.
 Consumer loans are typically charged off no later than 180 days past due.
 Past due status is based on contractual terms of the loan.
 In all cases, loans are placed on non-accrual or charged-off at an earlier date if collection of principal or interest is considered doubtful.